Best HTML Email Builders for Newsletters in 2026

 Postcards produces the most visually polished newsletters.
 If design quality differentiates your newsletter, the extra control Postcards provides is valuable.

 Typography settings are comprehensive.
 You can fine-tune fonts, sizes, line heights, and letter spacing to achieve optimal readability.
-For text-heavy newsletters, these details matter.
+For text-heavy newsletters, these details matter more than in any other email type.
+The difference between a newsletter that feels pleasant to read and one that feels like a wall of text often comes down to line height and letter spacing.

 The trade-off is complexity.
 Postcards has more options than simpler builders, requiring more time to master.
 For design-focused creators, this is worthwhile.
 For those prioritizing speed, simpler tools work better.